What is ADA Signage?

 Characters must be separated by 1/8 inch for easy readability.

 All ADA room identification signs must be placed next to the doors they refer to.

 All permanent and indoor signs must be mounted between 48 and 60 inches from the ground.

 Choosing A Reputable ADA Sign Manufacturer

-There are many companies that supply ADA signage.
+There are many companies that supply ADA signage and other compliant signage.
 When you’re equipping your buildings with required ADA signs, it is key to choose a company that is diligent about keeping up with current ADA requirements and producing appropriate ADA signage.
 Our Customer Focus Team at CustomSigns.com is here to answer your questions and guide you every step of the way.